dallaschan1/FED-Assignment2/README.md

 ## Navigation and Checkout Testing

-1. **Navigated through the site to test the user flow and interface.**
+1. **Navigate through the site to test the user flow and interface.**
 2. Click on any of the shop categories in the `index.html` should have transported you to the `shop.html` with the correct filtered category.
 3. **Add items to the cart and verify:**
    - Deleting of cart items